Cobalt raises $29 million to bring its ‘pentest as a service’ platform to more software teams

 Cobalt.io, a “pentest-as-a-service” platform that lets any business access ethical hackers to stress-test their software, has raised $29 million in a series B round of funding led by Highland Europe.

 Penetration testing, or “pentesting,” is a process that strives to identify vulnerabilities and exploit them as a real-world hacker might.
-The pentesting market is pegged at a $1.7 billion industry in 2020, a figure that will more than double within five years, according to a MarketsandMarkets report.
+The pentesting market is currently pegged at $1.7 billion, a figure that will more than double within five years, according to a MarketsandMarkets report.

-Founded in 2013, San Francisco-based Cobalt vets qualified human pentesters and facilitates on-demand tests for its clients, who pay a fixed price based on the size of their application and how frequently they want tests to be carried out.
-Companies receive vulnerability reports via the Cobalt Central dashboard, from which they can be assigned directly to the relevant developers through their bug-tracking system of choice, whether in Jira, GitHub, or elsewhere.
+Founded in 2013, San Francisco-based Cobalt vets qualified human pentesters and facilitates on-demand tests for clients, who pay a fixed price based on the size of their application and how frequently they want tests to be carried out.
+Companies receive vulnerability reports via the Cobalt Central dashboard, where they can be assigned directly to relevant developers through their bug-tracking system of choice (e.g., Jira or GitHub).

-Cobalt Central can be used as a communication conduit between companies and pentesters to clarify any lingering questions about vulnerabilities that are found.
-This two-way interaction creates what Cobalt calls a “dynamic, real-time feedback loop” between the developers and the pentesters.
+Cobalt Central also allows companies and pentesters to communicate about any vulnerabilities.
+This two-way interaction creates what Cobalt calls a “dynamic, real-time feedback loop” between developers and pentesters.

-At the heart of Cobalt’s pitch is a promise to bring pentesting into the modern digital era, bypassing PDFs that simply list vulnerabilities to provide a marketplace for certified pentesters and an interface for managing the process from start to finish.
+Cobalt promises to bring pentesting into the digital era, bypassing PDFs that simply list vulnerabilities and providing a marketplace for certified pentesters and an interface for managing the process from start to finish.

 Automation

-AI and automation are increasingly infiltrating the cybersecurity sphere, which is why automated pentesting platforms should come as no surprise.
-But Cobalt believes a human-centric approach is best for finding all potential vulnerabilities.
+AI and automation are increasingly infiltrating cybersecurity, which is why automated pentesting platforms should come as no surprise.
+But Cobalt believes a human-centric approach is best.

 “Automation and AI are disruptive forces in the world of enterprise tech, but when it comes to pentesting, the manual element will never become obsolete,” chief strategy officer Caroline Wong told VentureBeat.
 “While there are many types of security vulnerabilities that can be found using automated platforms, there are entire classes of issues that can only be discovered manually, by humans.
 These include business logic bypass, race conditions, and chained exploits.”